 The auction specification of a Shadow Auction for the contract day will be published by the Allocation Platform in advance according to the Shadow Allocation Rules.

-The execution of Shadow Auctions is based on the version of the Shadow Allocation Rules included in Annex 1.
+The execution of Shadow Auctions is based on the version of the Shadow Allocation Rules included at the time of approval of this Procedure in Annex I. Annex I shall at all times be deemed as referring to the latest version of the Shadow Allocation Rules approved by all NRAs of SEE CCR .

 The Allocation Platform which will perform the Shadow Auctions for the RO-BG bidding zone border is JAO.